willagc/willagc/README.md

 ## Intro
-Technical Support Engineer with a focus on Linux, Kubernetes, and Open Source Software.
+Technical Support Engineer with a focus on Linux, Kubernetes, Networking and Open Source Software.

 ## Personal
 - CKA certified